 A.2.
 3 Formal minutes of staff meetings which record actions agreed and designated individuals responsible for the actions.
 There is an audit trail that shows these actions have been completed.
+These meetings may be conducted remotely.
 A.4.
-3 There is a designated person(s) one of whose principal roles is to take responsibility for the successful delivery of the vocational and academic programme.
-(Roles may include ensuring that: students are properly registered for their prospective awards; relevant arrangements are made for examinations and these are communicated clearly to students, appropriate facilities/resources are in place; cover for absent staff is provided; programme reviews are arranged; appropriate arrangements made for internships/work placements.)
+3 There is a designated person(s) one of whose principal roles is to take responsibility for the successful delivery of the academic programme and the enhancement of the curriculum.
+(Roles may include ensuring that: students are properly registered with the awarding body; appropriate arrangements are made for examinations and these are communicated clearly to students; appropriate facilities and resources are in place; cover for absent staff is arranged; course/curriculum reviews are arranged.)
 A.7.
-3# Annual appraisals/performance review are formally recorded and agreed performance targets are actioned.
+3 # Annual appraisals/performance review are formally recorded and agreed performance targets are actioned.
 A.8.
-There are written procedures in place for addressing issues identified in the review of the delivery of the vocational and academic programme and for monitoring improvement; and evidence to show the effective use of these procedures AND if appropriate there are written procedures in place for facilitating improvements in Internship/Work Placement outputs.
+There are written procedures in place for addressing issues identified in the review of the delivery of the academic programme and for monitoring improvement; and evidence to show the effective use of these procedures AND if appropriate there are written procedures in place for facilitating improvements in research outputs.